top of page

 We had a rough encounter in Barcelona on the train.
 A woman passenger, standing right next to my husband, would deliberately push herself forward toward him every time the train jolted to start or stop.
 We were saved by the timely intervention of a local traveller who signalled to us to watch out for this woman.
 When she realised that we knew, she quickly got off the train; otherwise, my husband would have lost his wallet.

-4. Tap water is perfectly safe to drink in Spain.
-But in Barcelona, owing to its coastal location, the water tasted really odd.
+• Tap water is perfectly safe to drink in Spain.
+But in Barcelona, we noticed a slightly unusual taste in the water because of the city's coastal location and mineral content.
 It did not make us ill, but we decided to rely on bottled water for the remaining days.

-5. Barcelona is expensive compared to other Spanish cities, so plan your vacation judiciously.
+• Barcelona is expensive compared to other Spanish cities, so plan your vacation judiciously.
 3 days would be ideal for exploring the city.
 You might have to add an extra day if you want to explore its many water sports in the calm Mediterranean waters.
-Also, as I mentioned earlier, if you want to go to Port Aventura, then an extra day would be needed.

 Comments